 In addition to its industrial uses, hemp has also been described as a “super food” and has great nutritional value as well.
 This is certainly, in part, due to the fact that beneficial cannabinoids like CBD can be extracted from it, but hemp is valuable in its own right as a food source itself.
 Hemp seeds are incredibly nutritious and contain a variety of fatty acids, vitamins, and minerals, including vitamin E, phosphorus, potassium, sodium, magnesium, sulfur, calcium, iron, and zinc.
 Hemp seeds are also a wonderful source of protein.
 In fact, more than 25% of the total calories consist of high-quality protein.

-Research has shown that hemp seeds and hemp food products are effective in providing a wide variety of health benefits.
+Research has shown that hemp seeds and hemp food products are effective in providing a wide variety of benefits.
 Any number of companies are creating wonderful nutritional products that are hemp-based and would make a wonderful addition to anyone’s diet.

 Truly, hemp is one of the most versatile, helpful, and beneficial plants around.
 At Rejuvia, we are proud to sell CBD that is sourced from only the finest organically grown hemp.
 From seed to bottle, our focus is on quality by ensuring strict controls throughout the entire production process.
 Our team successfully integrates the talents of chemists, clinical researchers, product formulators, and industry experts to guarantee that the product our customers receive is pure, potent, THC-free, and effective – every time.
 Try Rejuvia today.